natebrunelle/cs2102/markdown/group2.md

 ## Read This Aloud

 Together we're going to create a relation $P$ over the set $T$.
-I'm going to count to five.
-Once I get to five everyone in the group (including myself) is going to point at one person in the group (another person or themselves).
+I'm going to count to three.
+Once I get to three everyone in the group (including myself) is going to point at one person in the group (another person or themselves).
 Once you point at someone, keep pointing at that person.
 We will use the pointing to define the relation $P(x,y):$ Person $x$ pointed at Person $y$.

-1, 2, 3, 4, 5, POINT!
+1, 2, 3, POINT!

 I will now write down the the relation $P(x,y):$ Person $x$ pointed at Person $y$ for **problem 2**.